Margaret Court: Ministry

-Court was raised as a Roman Catholic but became involved with Pentecostalism in the mid-1970s.
+Court was raised Catholic but became involved with Pentecostalism in the mid-1970s.
 In 1983, she gained a theological qualification from the Rhema Bible Training Centre, and in 1991 was ordained as an independent Pentecostal minister and so speaks publicly about her faith.
 She subsequently founded a ministry known as Margaret Court Ministries.
 In 1995, she founded a Pentecostal church known as the Victory Life Centre in Perth.
 She still serves as its senior pastor.
-Her television show, A Life of Victory, airs on Sundays on the Australian Christian Channel and locally in Perth on community television station West TV.
+Her television show, A Life of Victory, airs on Sundays on the Australian Christian Channel and used to show locally in Perth on former community television station West TV.
 She has generally embraced teachings associated with the Word of Faith movement and teaches her view of biblical doctrine.

 In 1997, Court established Victory Life Community Services, later rebranded as Margaret Court Community Outreach (MCCO).
 In 2014 it was described by The West Australian as "one of WA's biggest stand-alone food charities", supplying around 25 tonnes of food each week.

 Since 2010, she has been the president of Victory Life International, a network of like-minded churches, and is a long-standing patron of the Australian Family Association and Drug Free Australia.

-Controversy
+Personal views

 Court has been a consistent critic of same-sex marriage in Australia.
 In 2012, she opposed proposed same-sex marriage reforms.
-Court has been criticised for such statements by openly gay tennis players Billie Jean King, Rennae Stubbs and Martina Navratilova, and in 2012, an LGBT rights protest group called for the renaming of Margaret Court Arena.
+Court has been criticised for such statements by gay tennis players Billie Jean King, Rennae Stubbs and Martina Navratilova, and in 2012, an LGBT rights protest group called for the renaming of Margaret Court Arena.

 Court was criticised in May 2017 after writing a letter to The West Australian decrying Qantas, the largest airline in Australia, for being a corporate supporter of same-sex marriage and saying that she would boycott the airline.
 The letter, and further follow-up interviews, again led to calls from some Australians and tennis players to rename the Margaret Court Arena.
 Some politicians, including Prime Minister Malcolm Turnbull, rejected calls for the change of name, saying the name celebrates Margaret Court as a tennis player.

-Writing in the wake of this incident, Russell Jackson noted that Court had always held controversial views, which he described as "stubbornly immovable", citing her support for apartheid in 1970 ("South Africans have this thing better organised than any other country, particularly America") and her criticisms of Navratilova in 1990 ("a great player but I'd like someone at the top who the younger players can look up to.
+In June 2017, The Guardian's Russell Jackson wrote that Court had always held bigoted views, which he described as "stubbornly immovable", citing her support for apartheid in 1970 ("South Africans have this thing better organised than any other country, particularly America") and her criticisms of Navratilova in 1990 ("a great player but I'd like someone at the top who the younger players can look up to.
 It's very sad for children to be exposed to homosexuality") as examples.
-He added that this and the similar incident from 2012 are calculated provocations, allowing Court to portray herself as the victim and use the publicity to her advantage, and show that "for better or worse, Court is now the principal architect of her own image".
+He suggested that this and the similar incident from 2012 are calculated provocations, allowing Court to portray herself as the victim and use the publicity to her advantage, and show that "for better or worse, Court is now the principal architect of her own image".